 A questionable aspect of spinach for dogs is the oxalate factor.
 It has high levels and cooking it doesn’t help.
 Whether baby spinach or large leaf style, it’s unavoidable.
 This is also true for quinoa and beets.

 There’s no cause for concern.
-The amount and frequency your dog will be eating it is minimal.
+The amount and frequency your dog will be eating is minimal.
 Kidney stones can develop if you eat spinach or not.
 Science linking diet to kidney stones is inconclusive.

 Some rare medical conditions, however, do warrant oxalate restriction.
 This doesn’t likely apply to dogs.